charbelkhabbaz/XpertBot_advanced_data_science_Internship_tasks/README.md

 3- Document the schema - Describe tables, keys, and relationships

-# 🔧 Technical Implementation
+## 🔧 Technical Implementation
 Data Cleaning & Preparation
 Used regex expressions to filter and clean data rows for example:

--- I used here regular expressions to clean the names and keep only the real names.
+I used here regular expressions to clean the names and keep only the real names:

--- DELETE
--- FROM clients
--- WHERE client_id > 0
---   AND name NOT REGEXP '^[A-Za-z]+([ -][A-Za-z]+)*$';
+DELETE FROM clients WHERE client_id > 0 AND name NOT REGEXP '^[A-Za-z]+([ -][A-Za-z]+)*$';

 Implemented SQL queries for data validation and transformation

-Handled null values and inconsistent data formats (I dropped many empty unsufull tables which We cannot get insights from such as: Posts and Posts_photo they were both empty)
+Handled null values and inconsistent data formats (I dropped several empty, non-useful tables that provided no insights, such as Posts and Posts_photo, since both were empty.)

 Performed comprehensive data profiling for each table

-# PHASE 2: DATA ANALYSIS (this phase is done 2 ways first one using SQL in a document called: task 4,5,6,7 queries second way using pandas as we can see in the first page of the dashboard)
+# PHASE 2: DATA ANALYSIS

+## (this phase is done 2 ways first one using SQL in a document called: task 4,5,6,7 queries second way using pandas as we can see in the first page of the dashboard)
 Conversation volume analysis - Messages per day/week/topic/user
 <img width="1578" height="711" alt="ChatVolumeTrends" src="https://github.com/user-attachments/assets/aa0e4b61-c758-4fe2-bd71-a71a716caa2a" />